yukonta/EasyStyle/README.md

 conda install --yes --file requirements.txt

-Then run the command (this installation use pip - a Python package manager):

-pip install pyTelegramBotAPI

-If you use pip (without Anaconda) you can add in the file requirements.txt the string (instead of the string "pip"):
+If you use pip (without Anaconda) run the command:

-pyTelegramBotAPI

-Then run the command:

 pip install -r requirements.txt